-- Why Don't You Just Bite Her?: Angelus has become bored with his mind games with Buffy and decides to finish her off once and for all.
+- Why Don't You Just Shoot Him?: Angelus has become bored with his mind games with Buffy and decides to finish her off once and for all.
 Fortunately the ghosts have other ideas for the two of them.

 - Would Hurt a Child: Drusilla suggests she and Angelus go find a toddler to kill.